 1 16 ounce container frozen whipped topping, thawed (I used Cool Whip)

 In a large mixing bowl whisk together first four ingredients.
 Fold in whipped topping and pour into pie crusts.
 Chill before serving.

-On the next grocery buying trip I picked up the lemon juice and started on the pie when I got home.
-I mixed together the first four ingredients like the recipe said then went to get the Cool Whip.
+On the next grocery-buying trip, I picked up the lemon juice and started on the pie when I got home.
+I mixed the first four ingredients together as the recipe indicated and got the Cool Whip.
 Dad always keeps whipped topping on hand and there were two containers in the frig.
-I opened the first container and it was half full.
-I opened the second container and it was full……of fresh pineapple chunks.
+I opened the first container, and it was half full.
+I opened the second container, and it was full……of fresh pineapple chunks.

 I checked it ever so often and stirred it occasionally.
 Every time I opened the container top the topping had shrunk in size…..and it was creamy instead of fluffy.
 Just to clarify, don’t know if it makes a difference, the topping was a store brand…not Cool Whip.

 So I got the topping the next day.
 I let it thaw in the refrigerator, the right way, then added it to the mixture from the day before.
-The original recipe called for one graham cracker pie crust but there was no way I could get all of that mixture into one pie.
-Good thing Dad had two pie crusts in the cabinet because I was about done up to here with the pies.
+The original recipe called for one graham cracker pie crust, but there was no way I could get all of that mixture into one pie.
+It’s a good thing Dad had two pie crusts in the cabinet because I was about done up to here with the pies.
 (Don’t worry, I have the correct amount of ingredients listed in the recipe above.)

 There are a number of these recipes online.
 Some of them have cherries and other ingredients in them.
 I did find a bottle of cherries in the frig and chopped up just a few to add to the pie mix.